 If you’ve been asked to stay at home or stop your normal activities you might feel disconnected from important people or things in your life.
 This might make you feel sad or bored.

 When bad things are happening, some people might prefer not to think about them at all.
 This might be helpful to start with, but our feelings can catch us by surprise later on.
-It’s OK to distract yourself, but also find some time to think about what is happening and how you’re going.
+It’s OK to distract yourself, but also find some time to think about what is happening and how you’re doing.

 During this time it is important as best as possible to keep engaged with the activities that support your wellbeing.
 You might need to get creative in how you continue to do them.